Respect & Social Inclusion

 Examples of age-friendly work in the Respect & Social Inclusion domain of livability include:

-• Phase one of an ageism awareness campaign was implemented through sharing social media posts on Ageism Awareness Day along with a downloadable fact sheet link from the American Society on Aging.
+- An ageism awareness campaign was launched through sharing social media posts on Ageism Awareness Day.

 Work Group

-The Social-Communication-Inclusion Work Group currently includes representatives from 50 Forward Mohawk Valley, Dunham Public Library, Midtown Utica Community Center, Mohawk Valley Latino Association, New Hartford Public Library, Oneida County Office for Aging and Continuing Care, Oneida County Tourism, Sentinel Media Company, The Center, Utica University, as well as other experts and community members.
+The joint Social Participation; Communication and Information; and Respect and Inclusion Work Group currently includes representatives from 50 Forward Mohawk Valley, Alzheimer’s Association-Central New York Chapter, Dunham Public Library, Mohawk Valley Latino Association, New Hartford Public Library, Oneida County Office for Aging and Continuing Care, Oneida County Tourism, The Center, Utica University, as well as other experts and community members.